tedwin007/logger/README.md

 # Logger, wannabe npm package (will be)

-motivation: to create a common "Logging language" in different & multiple env I want to use it in:
+the motivation for this package is to create a unified "Logging language":
 - UI (Angular)
 - BE Reporter (Reciver, NodeJS)
 - E2E (Cypress)

 there is ngx-logger [https://www.npmjs.com/package/ngx-logger] that is commonly used, and frequently get updated.

-Unfourtrnlly it lack some features such as:
+Unfourtrnlly it lack some features I needs

+Such as:
  * Bulk Support - grouping multiple logs together (network friendly)
  * Caching - in cases like network disconnections we may lose the very data we need the must to identify the issue.
  * MultiFramework - Design for Angular, work only on Angular